carlonicora/RAW/jinx.md

 # Jinx

 Jinx is a set of minimalist mechanics to run a Role Playing Game.
-The game is an ability-based tabletop roleplaying game.
-This initial set of rules is designed to support games set up in the current world.
-Yet, it is important to understand that Jinx is, first and foremost, a set of mechanics to help telling stories, and can be easily adapted to support other settings.
-To do this, you just need to change the list of abilities.
+The game is an ability-based tabletop role-playing game.
+We designed this initial set of rules to support games set up in the current world.
+Yet, it is crucial to understand that Jinx is a set of mechanics.
+Its goal is to help tell stories, and you can adapt it to support other settings.
+To do this, you need to change the list of abilities.

 Jinx is a minimal ruleset which will help you run your plotted campaigns.
-It is a framework which is aimed to help Storytellers to resolve actions and to help characters grow.
-What you are reading is not a full-fledged role playing game, but you can adapt it to every setting you like.
+It is a framework which aims to help Storytellers to resolve actions and to help characters grow.
+What you are reading is not a full-fledged role-playing game, but you can adapt it to every setting you like.

+<div class="page-break"></div>

 ## Game Mechanics

 The game mechanics are based on abilities.
-The focus is given to which actions the player characters are able to perform and with which degree of success.
-An action is resolved by comparing a specific threshold to the ability level summed to a roll of a dice.
+They place the focus on which actions the player characters can perform.
+They also define its degree of success.
+They set the action resolution comparing an ability result to a threshold.
+The ability result is a character's ability level plus a roll of a dice.

 Every ability value in Jinx, as well as the thresholds, varies between 0 and 100.